 We spent the following day back in the park for a full day of hiking through the jungle and trying to spot wildlife.
 Our day began with bird watching, followed by a five-hour trek through the jungle.
 We spotted a lot of birds throughout the day, including the Great Hornbill, which has a wing span over two meters wide.
 Monkeys hovered on the side of the road, and gibbons swung through the trees.
 As we made our way through the jungle, it became clear to me we were the only group on this trail, allowing us extra personal time with the animals.
 Usually in northern Thailand you see a lot of tour groups, so it was nice to finally get somewhere where we could be alone with nature.

 The monsoon season kicked in about halfway through our trek, pouring down an ocean of water on us as we made our way back to the car.
 As a souvenir, a leech attached itself to my hand, though I quickly burnt it off.
 They don’t hurt, but it takes a long time for the wound to heal.
 I was bleeding for quite a long time.
 The rain abated just as we hit the last few waterfalls, including the one Leonardo Di Caprio jumped off in the movie The Beach.

-Khao Yai National Park is everything that people say it is.
+Khao Yai National Park is everything people say it is.
 Despite being one of the biggest and most well-known parks in Thailand, there were few tourists there, making for an enjoyable and peaceful experience.
-With it being half a day from Bangkok, it’s a park you should really consider visiting before you head off to the tropical islands that make Thailand so famous.
+With it being only half a day from Bangkok, it’s a park you should really consider visiting before you head off to the tropical islands that make Thailand so famous.

 For more information on Thailand, visit my guide to Thailand travel.